Importing 2D Assets

 - Select Import to import the QML files and assets.
 This might take a little while for complex projects.

-The imported assets are displayed in the Assets tab in the Library as PNG images.
-The components that you specified in the design tool are displayed in the My QML Components tab, as well as in the Projects view as separate QML files.
-To start using them, drag and drop them from Library to Form Editor or Navigator.
+The imported assets are displayed in Assets as images.
+The components that you specified in the design tool are displayed in Components > My Components as well as in the Projects view as separate QML files.
+To use them, drag-and-drop them from Components to the 2D or Navigator view.

 If asset importer conflicts, warnings, and errors are displayed in the Asset Import dialog while importing, fix the issues in design tool and export the assets again.